Birding Tour Ecuador: Northern Ecuador Birding Paradise – Hummingbird and Antpitta Extravaganza

 This 18-day northern Ecuador set departure tour began at 9,350 feet (2,850 meters) above sea level in Quito, the capital of Ecuador.
 From here we explored to the east, stopping at the Antisana Ecological Reserve for the iconic Andean Condor and many other highland specials.
 As we continued east up and over the Papallacta Pass, at 14,000 feet (4,200 meters), the scenery quickly changed from Inter-Andean valley grasslands to Polylepis Elfin forest and paramo.
 We then continued down the slope to the Guango River where we saw a variety of hummers including the ridiculous-looking Sword-billed Hummingbird and a multitude of mixed tanager flocks.

-As we worked further east to the foothills of the Sumaco Volcano Biosphere Reserve, the habitat and climate changes suddenly to highland Amazon.
+As we worked further east to the foothills of the Sumaco Volcano Biosphere Reserve, the habitat and climate changed suddenly to highland Amazon.
 At 4,900 feet (1,500 meters) we even saw Napo Saki monkeys and a Tayra, as well as various manakins, toucans, woodpeckers and hummingbirds.
 We then doubled back west to the cloud forests of San Isidro, a haven for birds.
 We were surprised one evening when we saw a Mountain Tapir, right next to the lodge.
 We then crossed through Quito and down the west slope to the area of Mindo, which was a treasure trove of new species.
 Eighteen days flew by and before we knew it, we were back in Quito heading to the airport for our flights home.
 Ecuador has around 18% of the world’s bird species and this northern itinerary, that includes both east and west slope and experiences several different ecosystems, always produces an impressive trip list which includes many Ecuadorian and neotropical specials.

 Day 1, 5th November 2021.
 Arrival in Quito